Hen Party Ideas in Leeds?

 See the sights while answering questions & completing challenges in order to beat the other teams and claim the crown.

-A classy hen do treat turned cheeky with a naked butler to serve your dainty food and drink.
+A classy treat turned cheeky with a naked butler to serve your dainty food and drink.

 Turn back time to your primary school days with an array of old school games all the girls can get stuck into.

-Meet the famous Dreamboys and watch them get their kit off in a classic hen party staple!
+Meet the famous Dreamboys and watch them get their kit off in a classic staple!

 Feel like a VIP for the night with your own reserved area and a bottle of vodka to kick off the celebrations.